How to embed the Privacy Controls and Cookie Solution on a Ucraft site

 How to add the Privacy Controls and Cookie Solution to Ucraft

-Please note: the code will go live once you’ve connected a Custom Domain to your Ucraft website.
+The code will go live once you’ve connected a custom domain to your Ucraft website.

-Did you know that there’s a simpler option available for the prior blocking of cookies and trackers?
+There’s a simpler option available for the prior blocking of cookies and trackers.
 Our auto-blocking feature automates the process, saving you time and effort.

 If you prefer to manually tag your scripts that install or may install cookies, you can still follow the process below for step-by-step instructions and practical examples.
 However, we highly recommend considering the auto-blocking feature for a more streamlined approach.

-👉 Click here to learn more about auto-blocking and how it can simplify your cookie-blocking process
+Learn more about auto-blocking and how it can simplify your cookie-blocking process.

 How to implement prior blocking via manual tagging on your Ucraft site

-Manual tagging is the method of prior-block we’ll be using for the tutorial below.
+Manual tagging is the method of prior blocking we’ll be using for the tutorial below.
 You can view other methods here.

-To set up prior blocking, you’ll need to make some minor changes to your site’s scripts.
-But it’s simple; just do the following:
+To set up prior blocking, you need to make some minor changes to your site’s scripts.
+Here’s what to do:

-1. Identify the script/iframe for any additional services that are running on your website (e.g., Twitter follow button)
+1. Identify the script/iframe for any additional services running on your website (e.g., Twitter follow button)

 In this tutorial, we are going to block a Twitter follow button.

-In your Ucraft site editor,, find the script you need to modify (simply search for the service you want to block, in this case, it is the Twitter follow button)
+In your Ucraft site editor, find the script you need to modify (simply search for the service you want to block, in this case, the Twitter follow button).

 Now, we’re going to change the script.
 To do this, we will make 3 simple changes:

-• add this class: _iub_cs_activate to the script tags, and change the “type” attribute from text/javascripttext/plain
+• Add this class: _iub_cs_activate to the script tags, and change the “type” attribute from text/javascript to text/plain

 More about categories and purposes